cashpw/notes.cashpw.com/content/posts/marshMemoryEducationalSettings2013.md

 #### Note Taking {#note-taking}

-> Although note taking yields memorial benefits, the type of notes naturally taken may not be the most powerful mnemonic possible.
+> Although note taking yields memorial benefits, the type of notes naturally taken may not be the most powerful [Mnemonic]({{< relref "mnemonic.md" >}}) possible.
 One issue involves how much note taking involves going beyond the to-be-remembered information (versus simply copying; see Marsh &amp; Sink, 2010), including paraphrasing the to-be-remembered information and connecting it to stored knowledge.
 Returning to the levels of processing framework, the key issue is the depth of processing note taking naturally affords.
 We have just reviewed evidence that note taking encourages relational processing that affords transfer.
 Nevertheless, additional benefit may come from techniques that encourage the reader or listener to process the material even more deeply.
 For example, King (1992) trained students to summarize material, specifically how to identify and encapsulate the main idea.
 This group of students was compared to another group who took notes naturally, and who later had a chance to review those notes.
 Students who summarized the lecture performed better on both immediate and delayed comprehension tests than students who took notes (see Bretzing &amp; Kulhavy, 1979, for similar results).
 Similarly, the note-taking group did not do as well as a group of students trained to ask themselves (and answer) questions about the material.
 Students might benefit from incorporating some of these deep processing techniques into their notes; in other words, training might help students to take notes that include more of the generative processing thought to be key for transfer (e.g., Peper &amp; Mayer, 1978).

 ### Learning Strategies for Poststudy {#learning-strategies-for-poststudy}